 In 1998/99 he was awarded the IEE Informatics Premium prize; at ICSE 2003 he received the retrospective Most Influential Paper Award for ICSE 1993, and in 2012 he was awarded the ACM SIGSOFT Retrospective impact Paper award for a paper from 1996.
 Together with Prof. Magee, he was awarded the 2005 ACM SIGSOFT Outstanding Research Award for significant and lasting research contributions to software engineering.
 In 2011 he was awarded the ACM SIGSOFT Distinguished Service Award in recognition of his significant and extensive service to the software engineering community.

 He has been on over 50 international conference committees in the last 10 year s and has given numerous invited keynote talks at international conferences.
 He is co-author of a recent book on Concurrency, co-author of a previous book on Distributed Systems and Computer Networks, and the author of over 200 journal and conference publications.
+He has served on numerous national and international committees, advisory panels and review panels.
 He has also worked with many industries, including BP, BT, NATS, Fujitsu, Barclays Capital, QinetiQ, Kodak, Microsoft and Philips, in research collaboration and/or as a consultant, and acted as an expert witness for Denton, Hall, Burgin and Warren and for Covington and Burling.